cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/webpack.md

 ## Backwards Compatibility

 If you are using a version of Wrangler before 1.6.0, worker projects will simply use any `webpack.config.js` that is in the root of your project.
 This is not always obvious, so we plan to require that you specify `webpack_config` in your `wrangler.toml` if you would like to use it.
-If you're seeing this warning and would like to use your `webpack.config.js`, simply add `webpack_config = "webpack.config.js"` to your wrangler.toml.
+If you’re seeing this warning and would like to use your `webpack.config.js`, simply add `webpack_config = "webpack.config.js"` to your wrangler.toml.

 If you are using Workers Sites and want to specify your own webpack configuration, you will always need to specify this.
 By default, Wrangler will not assume the `webpack.config.js` at the root of your project is meant to be used for building your Worker.